 Soap is undoubtedly a big part of our everyday lives, helping us to stay healthy and keep our skin clear of dirt and grime.
 Meow Meow Tweet’s soaps are always handmade in small batches, retaining their glycerin component and therefore working to moisturize and retain the balance of your skin, naturally.
 We love coming up with new scents and combinations designed to bring out the best in your skin and deliver a little dose of aromatherapy every time you wash!
 My current favorite is the Tangerine Basil Body Soap, because it smells sweet and peppery and I love the way the poppy seeds feel as they gently exfoliate my skin.

 Faye Lessler is a California-born, Brooklyn-based freelance writer and founder of lifestyle blog, Sustaining Life.
 She loves to write mission-driven content while sipping black tea in a beam of sunshine.

-(oils and butters melting)
+(oils and butters combining with lye)

-(pouring into the mold)
+(pouring into silicone molds)

 Okay, so one more little note.
 If you’re still feeling confused about what lye is, and you’re concerned because it is a chemical compound, think about the following.
 Baking soda (sodium bicarbonate or NaHCO3) is a chemical compound that most of us are not worried about or confused by.
 It is a commercially produced ingredient that we use in baking, to brush our teeth, to deodorize our refrigerators, and clean our homes.
 If you are feeling distant from your high school chemistry class, check out this video to see another familiar and innocuous chemical reaction.